Metro 2033 Redux

 12.3 hours played

 Metro 2033 Redux review What to say about this game?
 It is a very unconventional FPS.
 Some stuff it does well, some other stuff not so well.
 Atmosphere is good... exploring aspect also works.
 What isn't so great are some of the battle-sequences, it is sometimes quite hard to see whether you've hit an enemy or not.
-Also... there is so much trial and error here... you are constantly reloading game because on average you probably won't last more than five minutes at a time and that is at maximum.
+Also... there is so much trial and error here... you are constantly reloading game because you probably won't last more than five minutes at a time and that is at maximum.
 Graphics are nice though.
 And weapons are well designed, even if they aren't the most powerful compared to many other shooters.
 Personally I've always been more of a STALKER guy.
 This ticks many similar boxes but still, I'll take STALKER's open world over this.
 This is not really my style otherwise but I can see why some like this game.
 It's not a bad game and I recommend it - if you don't mind endless train tracks and can stomach some pretty hard combat.

 38.2 hours played